-- a) Retail/service establishments regularly employing not more than ten (10) workers; - b) Distressed establishments; - c) New business enterprises; and - d) Establishments adversely affected by natural calamities.
+- a) Retail/service establishments regularly employing not more than ten (10) workers; - b) Distressed establishments; - c) New business enterprises; and - d) Establishments adversely affected by natural calamities and human-induced disasters.

 Section 2.
 Criteria for Exemption - The following criteria shall be used to determine whether the applicant-establishment is qualified for exemption: